Neptunians/ractf-2021-writeup/README.md

 CURRENT FLAG: ractf{data_exf1l_via_s0rt1ng_0c66de47z}
 ```

-Gotcha! :)
+Looks like your secrets are not that safe

 ```text
 ractf{data_exf1l_via_s0rt1ng_0c66de47z}
 ```

-### Follow the solution
+# Follow the solution

-If you want to follow the solution presented here, the code of the challenge and the Django app is [available in the repo](https://github.com/Neptunians/ractf-2021-writeup).
+If you want to follow the solution presented here, the source code of the challenge and the brute force app are [available in the repo](https://github.com/Neptunians/ractf-2021-writeup).

 1) Generate a secret key for the app